Umbrella Diagnostic Tool: What to Provide Support When Asked

 - Run the diagnostic executable located here: /opt/cisco/anyconnect/bin/UmbrellaDiagnostic.app

-- Copy the file from "/opt/cisco/anyconnect/umbrella/data/beacon-logs/service/acumbrellacore*" to the ticket
+- Copy the files from "/opt/cisco/anyconnect/umbrella/data/beacon-logs/service/acumbrellacore*" to the ticket

 Note: This Diagnostic Tool is not to be used for troubleshooting issues with Secure Web Gateway (SWG) Web Policies.
 Troubleshooting steps for SWG can be found here: Troubleshooting Umbrella Secure Web Gateway: Policy Debug and Diagnostic Tests